Insurance for IT staffing Companies

 - Negligence in failure to use reasonable care and skill in the provision and maintenance of suitable, safe plant and safe place to work.

-- Personal injury caused to workmen by accident arising out of and in the course of his employment.
+- Personal injury caused to workmen by Any Unforeseen and unanticipated event is considered an accident.
+More arising out of and in the course of his employment.

-- If the workman contracts any disease, specified in the Act (Workmen Compensation Act, 1923) as an occupational disease, the illness is deemed to be injury by accident arising out of and in the course of the employment.
+- If the workman contracts any disease, specified in the Act (Workmen Compensation Act, 1923) as an occupational disease, the illness is deemed to be injury by Any Unforeseen and unanticipated event is considered an accident.
+More arising out of and in the course of the employment.